Service catalog

 Use the Request Count column to see the number of times a catalog item has been requested.
 You can also click the request count number to see the Incident index page and all the incidents created from the selected catalog item.

-From the Catalog Items index page, if you click on the name of a catalog item, SWSD opens the details of that item and in the right corner you can see a message showing the number of times that item has been requested.
+From the Catalog Items index page, if you click on the name of a catalog item, Service Desk opens the details of that item and in the right corner you can see a message showing the number of times someone requested the item.

 Create a new service catalog item